 By the numbers

-- The North American market for mobile cranes is soft
+- The North American market for mobile cranes is stabilizing

-- Values for most mobile cranes have plummeted during the past 12 months
+- Values for most mobile cranes have increased over the past 12 months

 Mobility makes selling easier: Generally, mobile cranes have wheels and can be driven on the road.
-This makes remarketing easier because equipment can be readily relocated and, in some cases, grouped with similar assets to attract a larger pool of buyers.
+This makes re-marketing easier because equipment can be readily relocated and, in some cases, grouped with similar assets to attract a larger pool of buyers.
 However, lenders should be aware that crawler cranes are not road ready and need to be trucked.
-Costs to tear it down and trailer it will increase recovery expenses.
+Costs to tear them down and trailer them will increase recovery expenses.

-Equipment specifications are important: The most versatile types of equipment are typically all-terrain and rough terrain cranes.
-Crawler cranes tend to be put in one place and not moved around much.
-In addition to its type, a crane’s age, capacity and accessories are all major value drivers.
-What kind of boom does it have (i.e., jib or luffing)?
+Equipment specifications are important: The most versatile types of equipment are typically all-terrain and rough-terrain cranes.
+Crawler cranes tend to be put in one place and not moved extensively.
+In addition to its type, a crane’s age, capacity, and accessories are all major value drivers.
+What kind of boom does the crane have (i.e., jib or luffing)?
 Does it have auxiliary or standard drums?
 Which counterweights are included?
 Does it have auxiliary winches?
-Lenders should expect appraisers to list these detailed specifications and auxiliary equipment.
+Lenders should expect appraisers to list these detailed specifications and auxiliary equipment in a valuation.
 The specifications included are important and may narrow a crane’s marketability.
-For example, many crawler cranes coming out of the oil and gas industry lack a boom and other features a civil contractor may want, meaning that the civil contractor will pay less for the crane knowing modifications will be needed to make the equipment productive.
+For example, many crawler cranes coming out of the oil and gas industry have a limited amount of boom and other features a civil contractor may want, meaning that the civil contractor will pay less for the crane knowing modifications will be needed to make the equipment productive.